Quality - Octane Rate

 in their premium quality gas.
 Another quality problem is a high level

-damages to the engine from this but the power and performance go down
+the engine from this but the power and performance go down

 Especially in the Midwest they use high Methanol levels.
 Mostly the